biomejs/website/src/content/docs/linter/rules/no-redundant-default-export.mdx

 ## Description
 Checks if a default export exports the same symbol as a named export.

-This rule warns when a `default` export references the same identifier as a named export.
+This rule reports when a `default` export references the same identifier as a named export.
 Re-exports are out of scope.

 ## Examples